 In the UK, the daily recommended allowance is 270mg.

 By eating enough of the right food to get the recommended allowance of Magnesium you can avoid supplements.

-Homeopathy can help with so many health issues, including menopause.
+Homeopathy is used all over the world for so many health issues.
 Whether you have a big health issue that is stopping you from getting on with your life, or niggly health 'annoyances', feel free to contact me if you think I may be able to help.